Press releases

 The Cape flats frog (Microbatrachella capensis) is a critically endangered amphibian species found in small areas near Cape Town, South Africa.
 It lives in sandy, coastal lowland habitats and does not survive well with human disturbance.
 The spread of alien vegetation alters the water quality of their habitats and dries out their breeding pools, and some of their breeding areas have been drained.

-Learn more about why we need to protect endangered species and how you can take action for animals.
+Wondering where to start?
+Learn more about endangered animals in Africa—and how you can take action for wildlife.

 Unfortunately, the browser you use is outdated and does not allow you to display the site correctly.
 Please install any of the modern browsers, for example: